 Paraguay human rights challenges include limited support for civil society, arbitrary detentions, and inadequate minority representation (see "Social Relations" below).
-In 2024, Paraguay's Congress passed a law that regulates its civil-society organizations, raising concerns from international human rights groups.
+In 2024, Paraguay's Congress passed a law that regulates its civil-society organizations, raising concerns from international strength of around 28,750 personnel.
+The military's primary mission is to safeguard territorial integrity and legitimately constituted authorities of Paraguay.
+There is compulsory conscription for men at 18 years of age, having an obligation of 12 months for the Army and 24 for the Navy.